Dsolnik/dsolnik.github.io/_pages/about.md

 I'm a recent Computer Science and Mathematics graduate of [The University of Chicago](https://uchicago.edu).

 Currently, I work at [D.E.
 Shaw & Co.](https://deshaw.com) as a Software Engineer.
-In my first 3 years, I creatied and productionized [Turnstile](https://saltmarch.com/watch/turnstile-a-hierarchical-authorization-system), the authorization system of the firm.
+In my first 3 years, I created and productionized [Turnstile](https://saltmarch.com/watch/turnstile-a-hierarchical-authorization-system), the authorization system of the firm.